 The Minnesota Department of Natural Resources home page on Minnesota State Parks provides links to all parks, a park finder, free park days, state park reservations, camping basics, and more.

 Roy Meyer’s 1991 book Everyone’s Country Estate: A History of Minnesota’s State Parks is a little opinionated and a bit dated.
 However, it’s an invaluable resource for anyone interested in learning the history behind Minnesota’s state parks.
-Both new and used copies are available at ABE Books (affiliate link).
+Copies are sometimes available at ABE Books.